Listen Now to Spearfish City Limits

 cover of an EPA 1984 Biological Effects of RF Radiation

-However, by the mid-1990s, this role was effectively defunded, leaving the Federal Communications Commission (FCC), a non-health agency with no medical expertise, as the de facto regulator for RF exposure.
-This article unpacks why and how the EPA lost its standing in this arena, tracing the political, legislative, and corporate interests that drove the change.
+This article unpacks why and how the EPA lost its role in overseeing non-ionizing radiation issues, tracing the political, legislative, and corporate interests that drove the change.

 Read the full article here.